Mom's Famous Soft Ginger Cookies

 • 1/2 tsp cloves*

-Baking tip: if you're like me and can hold onto spices for a long time (like years!), do yourself a favor and pick up some new spices for these cookies!
+*Baking tip: if you're like me and can tend to keep spices for a long time (like years!), do yourself a favor and pick up some new spices for these cookies!
 The fresh spices will add so much flavor to the ginger cookies!

 Directions